lpitac/memoria_virtual/pages/coleccion.md

 ---
 title: Colección
-layout: browse
+layout: coleccion
-permalink: /browse.html
+permalink: /coleccion.html
 # see _data/config-browse.csv for display options
 # the Browse visualization will be added below the content in this file
 ---

-## Explorar a Colección
+## Explorar a colección